Relintai/pandemonium_engine_docs/02_tutorials/02_step_by_step/03_scripting_first_script.md

 `init()` on every object or node upon creating it in memory, if you define this function.

-Note:
- GDScript is an indent-based language.
-The tab at the start of the line
-          that says `print()` is necessary for the code to work.
+Note: GDScript is an indent-based language.
+The tab at the start of the line that says `print()` is necessary for the code to work.
 If you omit it or don't indent a line correctly, the editor will highlight it in red and display the following error message: "Indented block expected".

-Save the scene if you haven't already, then press :kbd:`F6` (:kbd:`Cmd + R` on macOS) to run it.
+Save the scene if you haven't already, then press `F6` (`Cmd + R` on macOS) to run it.
 Look at the **Output** bottom panel that expands.
 It should display "Hello, world!".

 ![](img/scripting_first_script_print_hello_world.png)

 Delete the `init()` function, so you're only left with the line `extends Sprite`.

 ## Turning around